posit-dev/positron/extensions/positron-python/uitests/README.md

     -   Using a `cucumber json` report format allows us to use existing tools to generate other HTML reports out of the raw `json` files.
 *   Sending keyboard commands to VSC (such as `ctrl+p`) is currently not possible (**not known how to**).
     -   `Selenium driver` can only send keyboard commands to a specific `html element`.
-    -   But kyeboard commands such as `ctrl+p` are to be sent to the main window, and this isn't possible/not known.
+    -   But keyboard commands such as `ctrl+p` are to be sent to the main window, and this isn't possible/not known.
         -   Solution: We need to find the `html element` in VSC that will accept keys such as `ctrl+p` and the like.
     -   Fortunately almost everything in VSC can be driven through commands in the `command palette`.
         -   Hence, we have an extension that opens the `command palette`, from there, we use `selenium driver` to select commands.